Undergraduate Teaching and Research Awards

 Logistics

-Each participant will receive a 40" x 30" foam poster board and an easel.
+Each participant will receive a 40" width x 30" height foam poster board and an easel.
 Be sure your posters do not exceed this size.

 Participants must arrive the day of the Symposium no later than 9:30 a.m. to check in and begin setting up.
 It is important that everyone arrive on time to ensure that the Symposium begins promptly at 11:00 a.m.